 As such, we have shared commonly asked questions or comments below to ensure that families are making the best decision based on complete and accurate information.

 Please note, our admissions office is readily available to answer your questions about the school, the admissions process, and your son’s interest in applying to St. Paul’s.

-Each year St. Paul’s does receive more applications than can be accepted into the grade 9 class, but the ratio of applications to accepted students has never been greater than 1.7:1.
-The number of students accepted into the grade 9 is generally 150.
+St. Paul’s does receive more applications than can be accepted into the grade 9 class, but the ratio of applications to accepted students has never been greater than 1.7:1.
+The number of students accepted into Grade 9 is generally 150.
 This admission year is well within the range of previous years.

 Not all St. Paul’s students participate in athletics.
-In fact, St. Paul’s students become actively involved in academic and other programs that embrace diverse student interests including band, choir, visual arts, computer science, language, multimedia and a full range of courses in science and humanities.
+In fact, St. Paul’s students often become actively involved in other programs outside of athletics including band, choir, visual arts, computer science, language, multimedia, and a full range of courses in science and the humanities.